-The first half-hour worth of cave is very volumous.
+The first half of cave is very voluminous.
 The ceiling is high and there are no tight spots.
-You will see some incredible cave creatures such as spiders (not dangerous), crickets, whip scorpions (not dangerous), cave catfish, frogs and toads.
+You will see some incredible cave creatures such as spiders (not dangerous), crickets, whip scorpions (not dangerous as they're not venomous), cave catfish, frogs and toads.

 Once you reach a certain area, the cave gets more narrow.
 This increases the speed of the water, but again, we only go in when it's safe to do so.
 There are some slightly tricky sections.
 Ropes have been placed in these areas to help you get through safely.

 There are two short stretches where you will be in deeper water.
 Just relax and enjoy the cool water and the uniqueness of the experience.